Noncommutative coordinates for symplectic representations: Souriau index

-\end{df} We will call also Souriau index the function defined on the space of transverse pairs of $\wideLag{n}$.
+\end{df} The Souriau index gives rise to a function on the space of transverse pairs of~$\wideLag{n}$, which we will call the Souriau index as well.
 The reader may refer to~\cite{FrP} (in particular Sections~5 and~6) for a more general discussion.
 For the reader's convenience, we provide below short proofs of the main properties of the Souriau index.